GravityPDF/gravity-pdf-watermark/README.md

 We use PHPUnit to test out all the PHP we write.
 The tests are located in `tests/phpunit/unit-tests/`

-Installing the testing environment is best done using a flavour of Vagrant (try [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV)).
+To create the testing environment you'll need to use a unix-style CLI, and have the following commands available: unzip, tar, curl/wget, svn, mysqladmin.

 1. From your terminal SSH into your Vagrant box using the `vagrant ssh` command
 2. `cd` into the root of your Gravity PDF Watermark directory
-3. Run `bash tests/bin/install.sh gravitypdf_test root root localhost` where `root root` is substituted for your mysql username and password (VVV users can run the command as is).
+3. Run `bash ./bin/install-wp-tests.sh gravitypdf_test root root localhost` where `root root` is substituted for your mysql username and password, and `localhost` is your database address.
-4. Upon success you can run `vendor/bin/phpunit`
+4. Upon success you can run `vendor/bin/phpunit` to fire off the testing suite